 Sustainable Forestry Initiative

 Texas Forestry Association, through its SFI State Implementation Committee, is leading the implementation of SFI in Texas.
-Other active participants are forest resource companies, Texas Logging Council, Texas Forest Landowners Council, Texas Forest Service and other members of the forestry community.
+Other active participants are forest resource companies, Texas Logging Council, Texas Forest Landowners Council, Texas A&M Forest Service and other members of the forestry community.

 What Does SFI Mean To You